discourse/mobystash/README.md

 There are a number of pre-defined tags that every event sent to logstash will include.
 Any per-container tags you set via labels will override the default values.
-The pre-defined tags cannot be removed, only modified.
+The pre-defined tags cannot be removed, only overridden.

 * `moby.name` -- the name of the container that emitted the log entry.
 * `moby.id` -- the full hex ID of the container that emitted the log